 Parasite eggs are passed in the faeces of infested animals to warm, moist, sandy soil, where the larvae hatch.
 On contact with human skin, the larvae can penetrate through hair follicles, cracks or even intact skin to infect the human host.
 Between a few days and a few months after the initial infection, the larvae migrate beneath the skin.
 In an animal host the larvae are able to penetrate the deeper layers of the skin (the dermis) and infect the blood and lymphatic system.
 Once in the intestine they mature sexually to create more eggs that are then excreted to start the cycle again.
 However, in a human host, the larvae are unable to penetrate the basement membrane to invade the dermis so the disease remains confined to the outer layers of the skin.

-At the site of penetration a non-specific eruption occurs.
+A non-specific eruption occurs at the site of penetration of the hookworm larvae.
 There may be a tingling or prickling sensation within 30 minutes of the larvae penetrating.
 The larvae can then either lie dormant for weeks or months or immediately begin creeping activity that create 2-3mm wide, snakelike tracks stretching 3-4cm from the penetration site.
 These are slightly raised, flesh-coloured or pink and cause intense itching.
 Tracks advance a few millimetres to a few centimetres daily and if many larvae are involved a disorganised series of loops and tortuous tracks may form.

-Sites most commonly affected are the feet, spaces between the toes, hands, knees and buttocks.
+Sites most commonly affected by cutaneous larva migrans are the feet, spaces between the toes, hands, knees and buttocks.

-This disease is self-limiting.
-Humans are an accidental and "dead-end" host so the larvae eventually die.
+Cutaneous larva migrans is self-limiting.
+Humans are an accidental and "dead-end" host so the hookworm larvae eventually die.
 The natural duration of the disease varies considerably depending on the species of larvae involved.
 In most cases, lesions will resolve without treatment within 4-8 weeks.

 However, effective treatment is available to shorten the course of the disease.
 Anthelmintics such as tiabendazole, albendazole, mebendazole and ivermectin are used.
 Topical thiabendazole is considered the treatment of choice for early, localised lesions.
-Oral treatment is given when the lesions are widespread or topical treatment has failed.
-Itching is considerably reduced within 24-48 hours of starting treatment and within 1 week most lesions/tracts resolved.
+Oral treatment is given when the cutaneous larva migrans is widespread or topical treatment has failed.
+Itching is considerably reduced within 24-48 hours of starting antihelmintic treatment and within 1 week most lesions/tracts resolved.

-Any secondary skin infections may require treatment with appropriate antibiotics.
+Secondary skin infection may require treatment with appropriate antibiotics.